-Greece has quietly become one of the most attractive places in Europe to build a luxury villa — not only for lifestyle, but also as a smart real estate investment.
+Greece has quietly become one of the most attractive places in Europe to build a luxury villa—not only for lifestyle, but also as a real estate investment.

-Compared with markets like Italy, Spain, or the South of France, land prices in many parts of Greece remain relatively affordable.
-At the same time, tourism demand continues to grow, and the appetite for private luxury villas has exploded over the past decade.
+Compared with markets such as Italy, Spain, or the South of France, land prices in many parts of Greece remain relatively accessible.
+At the same time, tourism demand continues to grow, and interest in private luxury villas has expanded considerably over the past decade.

 However, there is an important caveat.